BlooCantCodeBruh/TryingToOptimizeMC/README.md

 ### How much should I allocate with how many mods i have?

- With 100-200 mods: 4gb - 6gb

- With 200+ mods: 8gb

-More mods = More RAM

-Setting the allocation absurdly high doesnt do anything, since most of it is unused
+ If you have elss than 4 gb of ram, if you have more than that refrain from going above 4-6 gb since setting it really high doesn't really do anything because most of it is unused

 ### Choosing a Java Runtime

-**This will only work with launchers like Prism and MultiMC, This doesnt work on vanilla launcher or clients**
+**This will only work with launchers like Prism and MultiMC, This doesnt work on vanilla launcher or clients(lunar already does it for you)**

 This tweak will reduce stutters, but also will increase RAM + CPU usage, and small fps gain at best.